tbsiqueira/docker-4-drupal-custom/README.md

 composer create-project goalgorilla/social_template:dev-master SOCIAL-DIRECTORY --no-interaction
 ```

-Copy the entire content of docker4drupal custom folder to a `DOCKER-DIRECTORY` of your choice inside the newly cloned Drupal Social directory.
+Copy the entire content of `docker-4-drupal-custom` folder to a `DOCKER-DIRECTORY` of your choice inside the newly cloned Drupal Social directory.

 The folder structure should be like this: